Christ-Mind-Teachings/cmi-acol/_dialog/day06.md

 or not, completion is necessary.
 It may even be a commitment simply to practice, with the artist feeling no certainty about the value of the piece, but determining to see the project through, knowing that it will make the next piece or the next a better piece of music.

 6.9 In all stages of its creation, the piece of music exists in relationship to its creator.
 Be it only an idea, a partially completed rhythm, lyrics without notes, or a completed work that will qualify more as practice than as art, the piece exists.
 In each stage of creation it is what it is.
 Only when it is a complete, and full, and true expression of the artist’s idea, however, will it and the artist be one.

 6.10 You are a work of art headed for this oneness of full and true expression.
 No stage you pass through to reach this oneness is without value.
 Each stage contains the perfection of that stage.
 Each stage contains the whole and each whole contains each stage.

 6.11 You have been told you are in the final stage of becoming.
 You have committed to completion of the becoming that will create oneness between Creator and created.
 You have developed the creative relationship that is union.
-You are in and within the movement of the creative process where there is no distinction between Creator and created.
+You are *in* and *within* the movement of the creative process where there is no distinction between Creator and created.
 You are being who you are right now and eliciting the expression that will take you to the final stage of being who you will be in oneness.

 6.12 You are not separate now from who you will be when you reach completion!
-You are in and within the relationship of creation in which created and creator become one.
+You are *in* and *within* the relationship of creation in which created and Creator become one.

-6.13 Now, in returning to one of the main themes of this chapter—the simple truth that you are having to go about this creative process while remaining embroiled in daily life—I want to acknowledge the difficulty some of you will seem to be experiencing even while pointing out to you that life is life.
+6.13 Now, in returning to one of the main themes of this chapter—the simple truth that you are having to go about this creative process while remaining embroiled in daily life—I want to acknowledge the difficulty some of you will seem to be experiencing even while pointing out to you that *life is life*.

 6.14 Let’s begin with the seeming difficulty.
 It may take on many forms, but its main source is almost surely a desire to focus on the relationship developing between us, and a corresponding desire not to have to focus on the details of daily life.
-You may be thinking that the ease so often spoken of in our conversations would be there if only you could be truly “taken away” from it all and experience nothing but our relationship, focus on nothing but your point of access, have a chance to really begin to invite abundance without having to look at the bills that arrive by daily mail or worry about the many other aspects of your simple survival.
+You may be thinking that the ease so often spoken of in our conversations would be there *if only* you could be truly “taken away” from it all and experience nothing but our relationship, focus on nothing but your point of access, have a chance to really begin to invite abundance without having to look at the bills that arrive by daily mail or worry about the many other aspects of your simple survival.

 6.15 Yet realize that if you were told to leave these worries behind and get away from it all, you would likely rebel and find many reasons not to make it so.
 And so, abundance will have to come first, lack of cause for worry will have to come first, an ability to focus on other than daily life will have to come first.
 These are what these continuing dialogues will facilitate.

 6.16 They will facilitate this by facilitating the acceptance of life as it is.
-This is why this dialogue is occurring on the holy mountain without taking you away from life as you know it.
-We are, after all, speaking of the elevation of the self of form.
-This elevation must occur in life, in your life as it is, rather than in some idealized situation away from what you consider normal life.
+This is why this dialogue is occurring on the holy mountain *without* taking you away from life as you know it.
+We are, after all, speaking of the elevation of the Self of form.
+This elevation must occur in life, in *your* life *as it is*, rather than in some idealized situation *away* from what you consider normal life.

 6.17 This does not, however, mean that this elevation can be postponed, put off, or can wait for some convenient time.
 Quite the contrary.
 We are having our dialogue on the holy mountain while you remain within your life for the very purpose of not allowing this to happen.

 6.18 It also does not mean that many of you will not have changed or will be changing the very fabric of your daily life.
 Changes you feel called to make are not discouraged here.
 The point being made is simply that removal from life is not possible or desirable.

 6.19 Learning takes the student away from “normal” life and creates a place for teaching and only calls this place elevated.
 Awareness, acceptance, and discovery cannot occur in a place set apart from “normal” life.
-Believe me when I tell you that the elevation you are currently experiencing is the only elevation you would want.
-As within, so without is the operative phrase here.
+Believe me when I tell you that the elevation you are currently experiencing is the only elevation you would want. *As within, so without* is the operative phrase here.
 It is not the other way around.
 You cannot find a place outside of yourself that will allow for the elevation of which we speak.
 There are no hallowed halls of learning that will accomplish this.
 There is no mountain top in any location on Earth that can accomplish this.
-It is only the relationship we are developing in this elevated place within that will bring to your full realization and manifestation without the accomplishment that already exists.
+It is only the relationship we are developing in this elevated place *within* that will bring to your full realization and manifestation *without* the accomplishment that already exists.

 6.20 I know it doesn’t always seem so.
 Give your attention for a moment to the temptations associated with the mountain top of my own